The Importance of Picking the Right Colour for Your Logo Design

 The colour red is linked with things like fire and blood and some of the words that are generally connected with red are love, trust, emotional, intensity (no wonder that Red Bull has opted for red then), aggressiveness, passion and being active.

 Though, if you are looking to communicate the opposite ideas and feelings, a good colour to use in your logo design would be blue.
 The colour blue is linked with ideas such as depth and stability.
 When your potential customers see blue in your logo design, they will generally experience some of the following emotions: calmness, confidence, faith, trust and comfort.

 As mentioned earlier, McDonald’s decided to opt for the colour yellow and the chances are very good that you have caught yourself wondering about this strange choice of colour for a logo design.
 Well, the colour yellow is often linked with joy and energy.
 Another company that has also opted for this vibrant colour is IMDB.

 If you want your logo design to have a more calming effect on your target market than yellow, a safe colour to use in your logo design would be green.
 The colour green is connected with the peacefulness of nature.
 When you use green in your logo design, you will evoke feelings of relaxation and hopefulness in your potential customers.

 Another colour that is linked with nature and all the nurturing qualities that it boasts is brown, believe it or not.
 By incorporating brown in your logo design, you will help to create the idea that your brand and services or products are dependable and can offer reliable support.

-Ultimately at the end of the day you really want you business to boast a logo design that will make a great first impression every single time.
-So, next time that you think it is only a colour, you better think (and design) again.
+Ultimately at the end of the day you really want your business to boast a logo design that will make a great first impression every single time.
+So, next time that you think it is only a color, you better think (graphic design) again.